dietza/dietza/README.md

 - 👩🏼‍💻.
 I’m currently working on a lightening talk about _The Impacts of Incarceration on Access to Technology_.

-- 🖼.
-I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.
+- 🖼|  I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.

 - 👩🏼‍🎓.
 I earned my bachelor's degree in Fine Visual Art with a minor in Traditional Eastern Arts from Naropa University in Boulder, CO.

 - 🧠.
-I’m currently learning how to build PWAs, CI/CD, Apollo Client for GraphQL, testing with Jest, Redux & much more!
+I’m currently learning: how to build PWAs, CI/CD, Apollo Client for GraphQL, testing with Jest, Redux & much more!

 - ⌨️.
 My kind of code is: